haile12michael12/JobPortalET/README.md

 - Livewire (Frontend)
 - TailwindCSS

-## ðŸ“§ Email Communications
+## Email Communications

-Geezap sends emails to users at various touchpoints throughout their journey:
+JobPortalET sends emails to users at various touchpoints throughout their journey:

 1. **User Registration**
     - Welcome email when a new user signs up